In 2014 Norway’s Constitution Day celebrations were more spectacular than ever before. It was the 200th anniversary of the constitution.

 Developing the 17th of May into a National Day

 Independence does not come easy.
 The major powers of Europe had decided to award Sweden a war booty for taking part in the final beating of Napoleon.
 Norway.
 As spring and summer passed, Sweden moved militarily against their weak neighbour and threatened with an invasion.
-Some skirmishes took place but eventually an armistice was negotiated: The King of Sweden was appointed King of Norway as well, but the constitution survived.
+Some skirmishes took place but eventually the parties negotiated an armistice.
+The King of Sweden became King of Norway as well, and the constitution survived.

 During the next decades an ever rising feeling of national pride grabbed the Norwegians, eventually leading to the country’s full independence in 1905.
 One of the men organising these events was Henrik Wergeland, poet and son of one of the “founding fathers” of the Constitution.
 Apart from his poems, his main contribution was in establishing a tradition of celebrating May 17th.
 Later in the century the tradition of children’s parades emerged.